crate/crate-operator/docs/source/openshift.rst

 ``vm.max_map_count=262144``.
 On standard Kubernetes the operator sets these via a privileged init container.
 On OpenShift, **you** must configure them before deploying any CrateDB cluster and verify host defaults.
+Note that OpenShift nodes commonly provide ``262144`` by default, which already satisfies CrateDB's minimum.

 Node Tuning Operator with machineConfigLabels (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^